vsrinivas/fuchsia/the-book/boot_sequence.md

 identity provider to get an id token to access the user's [Ledger](https://fuchsia.googlesource.com/peridot/+/master/bin/ledger/).

-Logging-in as an existing user starts an instance of `user_runner` with that user's id token and with a namespace that is mapped within and managed by `basemgr`'s namespace.
+Logging-in as an existing user starts an instance of `sessionmgr` with that user's id token and with a namespace that is mapped within and managed by `basemgr`'s namespace.

-Logging-in as a guest user (in incognito mode) starts an instance of `user_runner` but without an id token and a temporary namespace.
+Logging-in as a guest user (in incognito mode) starts an instance of `sessionmgr` but without an id token and a temporary namespace.